mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 open("sinewave_model.tflite",  "wb").write(tflite_model)
 {% endhighlight %}

-Now if click the `Files` it will show you the folder structure.
+Now if you click the `Files` it will show you the folder structure.

 ![files](/img/tflite/files.png){: .center-block :}

 If the file doesn't show up, click refresh.
-Right click on the file, download it and save it on your drive.
+Right-click on the file, download it, and save it on your drive.

 ![tflite files](/img/tflite/tflite_files.png){: .center-block :}

 We actually don't need this file.
 Unless you want to see the flow diagram of your model.
-[Netron](https://github.com/lutzroeder/netron) is a visualizer for neural network, deep learning and machine learning models.
+[Netron](https://github.com/lutzroeder/netron) is a visualizer for neural network, deep learning, and machine learning models.
 Check their repo for more info.

 ### Generate C files
-Let's generate C source and header file of this model for microcontroller.
-TF Lite has a Python method to convert TF Lite model into C source and header files.
+Let's generate the C source and header file of this model for the STM32 microcontroller.
+TF Lite has a Python method to convert the TF Lite model into C source and header files.

 {% highlight javascript linenos %}
 from tensorflow.lite.python.util import convert_bytes_to_c_source